 - Get out there!
 Make friends and try to meet locals.
 A great way to meet other students is to attend events organized on campus.

 - Take up a hobby that will help you learn more about Canada.
-Hiking can be a great way to experience the outdoors and see some of the local wildlife and countryside.
+Hiking can be a great way to experience the outdoors and see some of the local wildlife and the countryside.